 How does the CPEC help China?

-Though the savings in time will be substantial, the primary transport objective of the CPEC is not to deliver oil to Shanghai, but to improve the remote western regions of the country.
-The Chinese economy has been growing at a too fast a pace since the late 1970s and has hit a ceiling today as the eastern provinces housing its major economic hubs like Beijing, Shanghai, are saturated and any more growth will be hard to come by.
-So, China is now trying to keep the economy growing by trying to develop its eastern provinces, underdeveloped as these areas lack import/export facilities since they are thousands of kilometers from any port.
+Though the savings in time will be substantial, a primary transport objective of the CPEC will be not to deliver oil to Shanghai, but to improve the remote western regions of the country.
+The Chinese economy has been growing at a too fast a pace since the late 1970s and has hit a ceiling today as its eastern provinces housing China's major economic hubs like Beijing, Shanghai are saturated, and any more growth there will be hard to come by.
+So, China is now trying to keep the economy growing by developing its eastern provinces.
+These areas are underdeveloped as they lack import/export facilities since they are thousands of kilometers away from any port.
 Hence, the CPEC.
 The added bonus is the huge Pakistani market being flooded by Chinese goods.
 Indigenous Pakistani industries (if any) will be doomed.

 However, the primary overall objective of the CPEC remains strategic.
 And as it was then as it now, control of the Indian Ocean and the Arabian Sea has always resulted in huge strategic advantages.
 With the CPEC China can send the message that it will only laugh in the face of any military aggression against it in the Indian Ocean.